Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Christina

 Hello!
-Please consult the results of MRI of the cerebral vessels.
+Please consult the results of MRI of the brain vessels.
 I went for examinations due to frequent headaches from an early age, now I am 23.
-Here is the conclusion: there is a variant of the development of the circle of Willis (aplasia A1 ACA on the right, aplasia of the posterior communicating artery on the right and hypoplasia on the left ).MRI signs of lack of blood flow in the intracranial segment of the right vertebral artery (aplasia).Please tell me how serious it is and what treatment to choose?
-Thank you in advance for your advice
+Here is the conclusion: there is a variant of the development of the circle of Willis (aplasia A1 of the ACA on the right, aplasia of the posterior communicating artery on the right and hypoplasia on the left ).MR signs of lack of blood flow in the intracranial segment of the right vertebral artery (aplasia).
+Please tell me how serious this is and what treatment to choose?
+Thank you in advance for your consultation

-Causes of the vertebral artery syndrome
+Causes of vertebral artery syndrome

 This phenomenon occurs in several cases: